vkopytin/stream-properties-in-angular/README.md

 <input input-stream [value$]="decodedValue$" placeholder="Enter value... />
 ```
 Where
  - `[value$]` - is a property holding RxJS stream: `BehaviorSubject` on an element decoreted by [input-stream](/src/app/controls/input-stream/input-stream.component.ts) directive. _It can be done in any other way.
-Directvie idea here has been picked up as a small example._
+Directive idea here has been picked up as a small example._
  - `decodedValue$` - is a property with declared RxJS strea: `BehaviorSubject`.
 That can be declared from any applicatino's `Service` module.

 The project here is an example to show the concept.
 It shows how data can be synchronised between properties in a bi-directional data flow.